-16. Doctor of Philosophy Degree
+19. Doctor of Philosophy Degree

-The DPhil/PhD degree process is comprised of four levels: (a) admission to graduate studies, (b) matriculation for a degree program, (c) candidacy for a degree, and (d) degree validation.
+The DPhil/Ph.D. degree process is comprised of four levels: (a) admission to graduate studies, (b) matriculation for a degree program, (c) candidacy for a degree, and (d) degree validation.
 The Academic Affairs Council supervises the process from admission to candidacy; the Graduate Research Council supervises the process from candidacy to graduation.

-The DPhil/PhD degree program is divided into two parts: the course of study and the dissertation process.
-The course of study has three stages: first third (Cores 1, 2); middle third (Cores 3, 4); and upper third (Cores 5, 6).
+The DPhil/Ph.D. degree program is divided into two parts: the course of study and the dissertation process.
+The course of study has three stages: a first third (Cores 1, 2); a middle third (Cores 3, 4); and an upper third (Cores 5, 6).
 The dissertation process has four stages under the Graduate Research Council: proposal development, proposal defense, the writing and defense of the dissertation, and the degree validation stage that verifies the error-free copy of the dissertation and authorizes the candidate's degree.
 The dissertation stage is divided into 42 steps (Appendix 3), with advisors, readers, and faculty supervision at each step.

-The curriculum requires advance preparation for each stage in the course of study so the student can be an informed participant in class.
+The curriculum requires pre-core preparation for each stage in the course of study so each student can be an informed participant in the class during and following residency week.
 Each stage has post-class assignments to be completed after Core sessions.

-An extensive course syllabus with bibliography is provided for each course.
-Tutorial guidance includes an overview of the subject and an introduction to the sources of knowledge in the field and is presented by faculty with informed participation by the students.
-Tutorial guidance is followed by specific developmental and research assignments under the guidance of the faculty.
+An extensive course syllabus with a bibliography and supporting resources materials are provided for each course.
+Tutorial guidance includes an overview of the subject, an introduction to the sources of knowledge in the field, and is presented by faculty with informed participation by the students.
+Tutorial guidance is followed by specific developmental and research assignments under the advisement of the faculty.